gsoft-inc/wl-squide/docs/getting-started/create-host.md

 # Create an host application

-Let's being by creating the application that will serve as the entry point for our federated application and host the application modules.
+Let's begin by creating the application that will serve as the entry point for our federated application and host the application modules.

 ## Install the packages